The Referral Code Hack: Is It Worth Your Time?

 1. Spread the Word From the Get-Go

-Referral codes are definitely hot right after a product or service first launches, then fizzles.
-So you’ll want to share your referral code to as many people as possible from the outset.
+Referral codes are definitely hot right after a product or service first launches.
+Then they fizzle.
+So you’ll want to share your referral code with as many people as possible from the outset.
 Though Greg claims that he’s been able to share certain referral codes for as long as five years.

 2. Keep a Log